 Academic Success Center

-Located in Gee Library on the 1st floor #103, the Academic Success Center (ASC) is an academic tutoring program for all undergraduate students, that assists in learning and better understanding course content for success.
+Located in Waters Library on the 1st floor #103, the Academic Success Center (ASC) is an academic tutoring program for all undergraduate students, that assists in learning and better understanding course content for success.

 Located in the Halladay Student Services building, the TRIO Programs of Texas A&M University-Commerce consist of Student Support Services and Upward Bound.
 Each program is designed to assist low-income, first generation and disabled students with a quality education.
 The goal is to ensure that each student is provided with quality academic support in the areas of tutorial assistance, college and career counseling, leadership skills, and character education.